Getting Started with Homeschooling

 Find Support

 Do you know any other homeschoolers?
-If so, ask if you can talk about homeschooling, pick their brain.
+If so, ask if you can talk about homeschooling, and pick their brain.
 Fellow homeschoolers really are the best source for information if they are similar to you.
-If you are a secular homeschool chat with other secular homeschoolers.

 The best form of support that I can recommend is finding like-minded moms.
 It is not easy, but it's worth it.
 The support from one mom even can help you through all the hard days.
-It can give you another family to do field trips with, hang out at the beach with while public school is still in session.

 Getting Started with Homeschooling - mom helping child with schoolwork